Daylight saving time in the Americas

 Daylight saving time in the Americas is the arrangement in the Americas by which clocks are advanced by one hour in spring and moved back in autumn, to make the most of seasonal daylight.
 The practice is widespread in North America, with most of Canada and the United States participating, but much less so in Central and South America.

 North America

+Canada

+Daylight saving time is observed in eight of the thirteen provinces and territories of Canada.
+Since 2007, daylight saving time begins on the second Sunday of March and ends on the first Sunday of November.

+Of the provinces and territories that do not observe DST, British Columbia and Yukon use Mountain Standard Time while Alberta, Saskatchewan, and the Northwest Territories use Central Standard Time.

-Canada and the United States
+United States

-Canada and the United States use daylight saving time on a wide scale, with only a few provinces/states, or parts of them, opting out of the practice or adopting it year-round without a twice-yearly switch.

-The Canadian province of Saskatchewan and the territory of Yukon do not observe daylight saving time.
-Saskatchewan remains on Central Standard Time (CST), and Yukon remains on Mountain Standard Time (MST) all year long.
-However, Saskatchewan and Yukon lie geographically within the borders of the Mountain Time Zone and Pacific Time Zone, respectively, so it is logical to state they are both on permanent Daylight Savings Time.
+Since 2007, daylight saving time begins on the second Sunday of March and ends on the first Sunday of November.